Margarita Nelken: Early life and education

 Nelken was born María Teresa Lea Nelken y Mansberger in Madrid in 1894.
 Her parents were of German-Jewish origin and owners of a jewellery store.
 She studied music, painting and languages, and she learned to speak French, German and English besides her native Spanish.
 Her sister, Carmen Eva Nelken, was an actress and writer.

 Career and views

 Nelken wrote books of fiction with a socio-political orientation in the 1920s, including La trampa del arenal (The sand trap, 1923).
 Her other works include La condición social de la mujer en España (The social condition of women in Spain, 1922) and La mujer ante las cortes constituyentes (1931).
 She also wrote books about Spanish women writers and Spanish women politicians as well as short stories.
 She held militant perspective of feminism, claiming that exploitation of women workers had negative effects on both male workers and women.
+Being fluent in both French and German, Margarita also authored the first complete translation into Spanish of Kafka's seminal work The Metamorphosis and The Trial in 1925.